richardszalay/richardszalay.github.io/_posts/2016-08-23-ios-deploy-pipeline-1-introduction.md

 Contrasted to the ecosystem, the build tools are relatively straight forward and all ship either with XCode or as CLI Tools.

 **xcode-select** allows you to change the default ("system") location of Xcode for command line usage.
-Using this tool requires sudo access, but setting the DEVELOPER_DIR environment variable is a non-Audi alternative that has the same effect.
+Using this tool requires sudo access, but setting the DEVELOPER_DIR environment variable is a non-sudo alternative that has the same effect.

 **xcodebuild** builds, and optionally signs, an xcproj/xcworkspace and archives it into an xcarchive package directory.